Runtime-Terrors-Team-5/-A2-Website/arch.md

 # Architecture Diagrams

 Architecture Diagrams added for Assessment 2 have been listed below and the user requirement relating to those diagrams.
+CLICK to open them in a new tab.

 ## Class Diagrams:
 Provided by Team 5: Runtime Terrors